 That brings us to this aptly titled paper, Boys Will Be Boys by Brad M. Barber and Terrance Odean of UC Berkeley’s Haas School of Business.
 It concludes that men in general, trade their portfolios 45 percent more than women and earn annualized risk-adjusted returns that are 1.4 percent less than those earned by women.
 These differences are more pronounced between single men and single women; single men trade 67 percent more than single women and earn annualized risk-adjusted returns that are 2.3 percent less than those earned by single women.

-And I suspect the reasons why.
+And I know the reasons why.
 Some of us are compulsive gamblers and cannot help ourselves.
-Others think that they are in this race and they must beat this other guy at this ‘game’.
+Others think that they are in this race, and they must beat this other guy at this ‘game’.
 Why worry about the long-term when you get to brag about the killing you just made on this one stock with no mention about the rest of the losers you own in your portfolio?

 Really?
 That was the reason you sold?
 When you sold, someone else bought.
 Who do you think that someone else is?